JeffersonLab/SRO-RTDP/rtdp/cli/README.md

 # RTDP Workflow CLI

-A command-line tool for generating and managing RTDP (Real-Time Data Processing) workflows using Cylc.
+A command-line tool for generating and managing RTDP workflows using Cylc.
 This CLI supports various workflow types including single-component and multi-component configurations with built-in resource management and validation.

 ## Prerequisites